Nevada Current is a nonprofit online source of political and policy news and commentary. We seek to:

 - Explore what it might take to fix them.

-The Current is supported by a coalition of donors through the New Venture Fund, a 501(c)(3) public charity that supports innovative and effective public interest projects.
+The Current is part of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.
 The Current retains editorial independence.

 Dana Gentry is a native Las Vegan and award-winning investigative journalist.
 She is a graduate of Bishop Gorman High School and holds a Bachelor's degree in Communications from the University of Nevada, Las Vegas.
 Gentry began her career in broadcasting as an intern at Channel 8, KLAS-TV.
 She later became a reporter at Channel 8, working with Las Vegas TV news legends Bob Stoldal and the late Ned Day.
 Gentry left her reporting job in 1985 to focus on motherhood.
 She returned to TV news in 2001 to launch "Face to Face with Jon Ralston" and the weekly business programs In Business Las Vegas and Vegas Inc, which she co-anchored with Jeff Gillan.
 Dana is the mother of four adult children, three cats, three dogs and a cockatoo.